-Gravitational redshift in Schwarzschild spacetime
+Gravitational Redshift in Schwarzschild

 What you are seeing: a photon emitted at radius from a Schwarzschild black hole of mass (geometric units ) arrives at an observer at infinity with frequency .
 The photon loses energy fighting against the gravitational potential.
 The redshift factor is exactly ; at the horizon it equals zero, corresponding to infinite redshift.